-I’ve written before about the benefits of taking a break and letting go of busyness to increase creative productivity.
 Getting out of town for a few days can do wonders for not only a new perspective but for inciting new ideas as well.

 19. work in a different place

 See number #15.
 Some of the things I do require creativity, while some require intense technical concentration.
 I utilize every nook in my surroundings and have delegated certain spots as optimum places for specific types of work.
-When I work on something creative I like to be outside with the white noise of my neighbors fountain, my chickens and the cars swooshing down my street.
-When I’m working on something technical I like to be indoors with no outside noise or stimulation.
+When I work on something creative I like to be outside with the white noise of my neighbors fountain and the cars swooshing down my street.
+When I’m working on something technical, I like to be indoors with no outside noise or stimulation.
 Creating areas for certain tasks helps train my brain for that type of work since I always do it in that particular setting.

 20. make one small change

 Often times lack of creativity or motivation is a direct result of feeling overwhelmed.
 I have dozens of lists of things to do and this permeating feeling that unless I do every single one immediately I’m an utter failure!
 We all know we can only do one thing right at a time.
-If I make one small change towards a future goals it helps not only accomplish that larger goal but I also get a sense of accomplishment when I complete one part of a big task instead of beating myself for not getting a huge project done in one sitting.
+If I make one small change towards a future goal, it helps not only accomplish that larger goal but I also get a sense of accomplishment when I complete one part of a big task instead of beating myself up for not getting a huge project done in one sitting.